bitzspider/LAIRA/README.md

-LAIRA: Intelligent Research Assistant
+LAIRA: Langchain Artificial Intelligence Research Assistant

 LAIRA is an intelligent research assistant designed to process research queries by performing web searches and generating comprehensive reports.
 This project simplifies research by integrating real-time web data.
+This project runs locally with Ollama and a built-in web scraping search function utilizing DuckDuckGo.

+**No API subscription is required.**
+**100% FREE**

 Instructions: